GarauGarau/mysite/content/authors/admin/_index.md

 title: Alessio Garau
 ---

 Master's degree in Economics, Finance and Public Policy from Cagliari, Italy.
-Previously an intern at the Center for Economic Research North South (CRENoS) and Research Assistant at LaVoce.info.
-For the past 5 months I have been working as a Data Analyst at Talents Venture, a young startup in the education field.
+Previously an intern at the Center for Economic Research North South (CRENoS), Research Assistant at LaVoce.info and Data Analyst at Talents Venture, a young startup in the education field.
 I am currently attending the PhD program in economics at the University of Cagliari.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/file/d/1uzkgFOnq0Mghwe9dMDFT7MybtASt8I3l/view?usp=sharing" "newtab" >}}CV{{< /staticref >}} or visit my [digital cv](https://garaugarau.github.io/)